SmartterHealth/icd2-bot/README.md

 * Ensure that the **SEARCH_CODES** stored procedure has been created.
 * Ensure the current user has execute permissions to the **SEARCH_CODES** stored procedure.
 The user only needs *read* permissions for the **ICD10Codes** table.
 * Ensure that the **ICD10Codes** table has a *FULL TEXT INDEX* on all columns.

-Information on the objects in the ICD2DB database can be found [here](DATABASE.md).

 ## Step 2: Deploy the ICD2 Bot to Azure